jmeile/JMMidiBassPedalController/README.md

   - Instruments file: leave the default, which is: "gmgsxg.ins".
 I think this doesn't really matter
   - Instrument: General MIDI
-  - Keyboard Map: load the map: Virtual_Keyboard_Map.xml located on the assets/Behringer_FCB1010 folder
+  - Keyboard Map: load the map: Virtual_Keyboard_Map.xml located on the assets folder
   - Raw Keyboard Map: default.
 I think this also doesn't matter
   - Drums Channel: 10